-The new access road and bridge would link Wharf Road and Parkway, alongside the Essex Record Office.
-It would replace the existing Bailey Bridge, which spans the River Chelmer.
+The new access road and bridge will link Wharf Road and Parkway, alongside the Essex Record Office.
+It will replace the existing Bailey Bridge, which spans the River Chelmer.

 It will create access to the new housing sites we identified in our Local Plan.
 It will also provide additional capacity in the road network, which is currently under pressure at the junction of Springfield Road and Navigation Road.

-The new single span bridge will be designed to carry pedestrians, cyclists and vehicles accessing the new neighbourhood.
+The new single span bridge will carry pedestrians, cyclists and vehicles accessing the new neighbourhood.
 Its purpose is for access only, not as a through route.
 We are proposing a road width restriction and a 20mph speed limit, to ensure the road is only used for access.

 A bowstring bridge design is our preferred option.
 This design will reflect the former industrial heritage of Chelmer Waterside, whilst creating a local landmark and maintaining enjoyment of, and views along, the river.